Kapilgwal/Local-RAG/readme.md

 We can dive specifically into the text_sample that was used in our model

-pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu118
+pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/

+# RAG : search and answer
+RAG goal is tor retrieve relevvent passages based on a query and use theose passage to augment an input into an llm so it can generate an output based on those relevent passages

+Similarity Search

+Embedding can be used for almost any type of data like images,sound,text into embeddings etc....

+Comparing embedding is known as similarity search,vector search, semantic search.